 The lodging industry experiences cyclical, seasonal, weekly, and daily fluctuations.
-The 2001 recession and the tragic events of September 11, 2001 hit the hospitality industry very hard--harder than most industries because of reduced travel--and the lodging industry lost $16.1 billion in 2001.
-The industry struggled to restore profitability, a task made more difficult by the growth in internet travel sites that make it easy for travelers to compare hotel rates.
-The industry returned to profitability in the middle of the 2000s, and then suffered record losses in 2009 in the aftermath of the financial crisis of 2008.
-It took five years, but the industry has now recovered and key operational and financial metrics have returned to their pre-recession levels.
+The tragic events of September 11, 2001 hit the hospitality industry very hard.
+In the aftermath of the financial crisis of 2008. the industry suffered record losses and it took five years for key operational and financial metrics to return to their pre-recession levels.
+Since that recovery, each of the past five years has seen steady but modest improvement in profitabiity.
 And yet there are still challenges.
+Consumer confidence and business travel are high, but with a tense global economic situation, this could change quickly.
 Low interest rates and increased travel have spurred new construction projects which increases competition.
 And revenue generation at traditional properties is further challenged by discounted booking sites and the rise of the sharing economy in which sites such as Airbnb allow travelers to rent homes and apartments instead of stay in hotels.
 Only time will tell what the next few years will bring.

 Depending on the hotel's location, different parts of the year may have much higher demand than others.
 In some years, the occupancy rate in Minneapolis in August is 30 percentage points higher than in January.
 During any given week, a hotel catering to business travelers may be very busy Monday to Thursday while resort hotels experience the opposite demand pattern.
 In the course of a single business day, the concentrated periods of check-in and check-out are the busiest.
 As is easy to imagine, food operations are busiest around meal times.